-For vocals, Casablancas opted to sing through a Audio-Technica 4033 into a small Peavey practice amp, recorded with a Neumann TLM103, for the majority of the album, imparting a warm, distorted, lo-fi quality that defines the album.
+For vocals, Casablancas sometimes to sang through a Audio-Technica 4033 either into a small Peavey practice amp, or an Avalon 737 tube preamp and compressor, recorded with a Neumann TLM103 (or u47), for the majority of the album, imparting a warm, distorted, lo-fi quality that defines the album.

 Conversely, while not directly attributing to a specific sonic quality of Is This It, it’s hard to imagine the album without Casablancas’s insightful lyricism.
 He took the listener on a journey through life in New York City as a twenty-something, inflating theme themes of love, sexual exploration and heartbreak.

 From lying to get into a girl’s apartment in the opening track, to experimenting with drugs to fit in with the crowd on Soma, to the melancholic and heartache on Trying Your Luck, The Strokes crafted eleven relatable and infectious songs that had a massive influence on the music scene that followed.

 Dozens of bands, from The Hives, The Libertines, Arctic Monkeys and Franz Ferdinand were all heavily influenced by Is This It.
 What followed was revival of garage rock, a new found interest in indie rock, and hundreds of new guitar-based bands trying to capture the lightning in a bottle that no-one, not even The Strokes themselves, could ever replicate.